lmc-eu/spirit-design-system/packages/web-twig/src/Resources/components/Toast/README.md

 ### ToastBar Components

-The content of `ToastBar` can be assembled from the following components:
+The content of `ToastBar` can be assembled from the following subcomponents:

 #### ToastBarMessage

-`ToastBarMessage` is a component designates for main message in `ToastBar`.
+`ToastBarMessage` is a subcomponent designated for the main message in `ToastBar`.

 ```twig
 <ToastBar>